mosaicml/composer/docs/source/getting_started/installation.rst

 |:rocket:| Quick Start
 ======================

-Access our library of speedup methods with the :doc:`/functional_api` methods:
+Access our library of speedup methods with the :doc:`/functional_api` API:

 .. testcode::